-I recently spoke with Jay Hurst, Vice President of Operations at Occu-Tec on the subject Occu-Tec calls the Proactive Building Renovation Process.
+I recently spoke with Jay Hurst, Director of Operations at Occu-Tec on the subject Occu-Tec calls the Proactive Building Renovation Process.
 Proactive Building Renovation is something that Occu-Tec’s clients have gravitated toward and found to be a valuable way for them to approach building renovation.

 First, let’s talk about the term, “Proactive Building Renovation.”
 Can you define it for us?

 For us, Proactive Building Renovation refers to the environmental aspects that are expected to impact a renovation project.
 It involves getting ahead of the project’s schedule and doing your due diligence on the front end so that you are not caught by surprises during the overall construction and renovation process.

 What Problem or Problems would you say that it solves?